← Back to Blog·Mar 16, 2026·10 min read

 Cohort Analysis

-Both tools offer retention analysis, but Mixpanel provides more configuration: unbounded retention, N-day retention, custom frequency analysis, and the ability to compare retention across cohorts side by side.
+Both tools offerretention analysis, but Mixpanel provides more configuration: unbounded retention, N-day retention, custom frequency analysis, and the ability to compare retention across cohorts side by side.
 PostHog's retention view is functional but less flexible in comparison.

 Pricing Comparison

-Pricing is where this posthog vs mixpanel comparison gets interesting.
+Pricing is where thisposthog vs mixpanelcomparison gets interesting.
 Both tools use event-based pricing with generous free tiers, but the structures differ significantly.

-PostHog Pricing
+PostHog Cloud

-Mixpanel Pricing
+Mixpanel

 Which Is Cheaper?

-For analytics alone, Mixpanel's free tier is more generous and its paid tiers are competitive.
-But the total cost of ownership shifts when you factor in the additional tools Mixpanel teams typically need.
-A stack of Mixpanel + LaunchDarkly + FullStory can easily run $500–$2,000+ per month for a growth-stage startup.
+For analytics alone,<strong>Mixpanel's free tier is more generous</strong>(20M vs. 1M events).
+But the total cost of ownership shifts when you factor in additional tools.
+A stack of Mixpanel + LaunchDarkly + FullStory can easily run $500–$2,000+/month.
 PostHog replaces all three, and the combined cost often comes in lower.

 Self-Hosting PostHog vs. Mixpanel SaaS